byu-oit-appdev/sans-server/README.md

 - [request](#sansserverrequest) - Make a request.
 - [use](#sansserveruse) - Add a middleware to each request.

+**Static Methods**

+- [hooks.validateMethod](#sansserverhooksvalidatemethod) - A request hook for validating the HTTP method.
+- [hooks.transformResponse](#sansserverhookstransformresponse) - A response hook for transforming the response body to a string and setting an unset `Content-Type`.

 **Parameters**

 | Parameter | Description | Type | Default |